Credit Freeze vs. Fraud Alert vs. Credit Monitoring: What’s the Difference?

 • A 1-year fraud alert

-• A 1-year active duty fraud alert (for service members of the military on active duty)
+• A 1-year active duty fraud alert (for active duty service members)

 • A 7-year extended fraud alert